Want to learn how to use RSI Indicator in forex? The RSI indicator is a momentum oscillator, and it is one of the top forex trading indicators.

 However, the RSI indicator can be viewed as a leading indicator as it is used to predict new trends.

 The RSI indicator plots values between a scale of 1-100.
-So, when the indicator gives a reading of 30-level or lower, the commodity has been oversold.
+So, the commodity has been oversold when the indicator gives a reading of 30-level or lower.

-It is a general rule to open sell positions when the RSI oscillates in the oversold region.
+A general rule is to open sell positions when the RSI oscillates in the oversold region.

-A moving average of a small period can be used in conjunction with the RSI.
+A moving average of a short period can be used in conjunction with the RSI.
 This moving average will validate buy and sell signals of the RSI via cross-overs.

 Summary; How To Use The RSI Indicator In Forex- Definitive Guide